 On this page

-The department considers each of these student visa applications on their individual merits.
-Assessment Levels streamline this process, allowing the department to deliver fast and efficient service to our clients while maintaining the integrity of Australia's immigration program.
+We consider each of these student visa applications on their individual merits.
+Assessment Levels facilitate this process, allowing us to deliver fast and efficient service to our clients while maintaining the integrity of Australia's immigration program.

 Transparency in visa requirements and consistent decisions are a pivotal part of the student visa program.
 With visas granted to students from over 190 different countries, Assessment Levels, as an objective measure of immigration risk for each of these student groups, are a key tool in determining visa requirements and enable consistency in decisions across this diverse range of clients.